A Guide To Monte Carlo Simulation!

 1. Following an extreme random event, the next random event is likely to be less extreme so that the mean is maintained.

-So, as we look at the mean of 20 spins, it will be closer to the expected mean of 50% reds than to the 100% as of in the first 10 spins.
+So, the mean of 20 spins will be closer to the expected mean of 50% reds than to the 100% as of the first 10 spins.

-We face a question here that how many samples are required to look at before we can have significant confidence in our answer?
+We face the question here: How many samples are required to examine before we can have significant confidence in our answer?

 It depends upon the variability in underlying distribution.